Rizzeol/rohitable/content/about/index.md

   - NativeScript
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.
+I'm Rohit, a 3rd year Computer Science student at [Jacobs University, Bremen](https://www.jacobs-university.de).
+I work as part-time Software Engineer a young startup called [Digital Guest Solutions](https://guest-solutions.com) based in Oldenburg, Germany.
+I enjoy building things that live on the internet and serve people.
+I develop exceptional websites and web apps that provide interactive interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I have keen interested in Computer Vision, Automation and Robotics and working my way through University.

+I am currently writing my thesis at [Institute of Space Systems - German Space Center, Bremen](https://www.dlr.de/irs/en/desktopdefault.aspx/tabid-11286/#gallery/27786).
+I am working on Control Environment Agrilculture Systems research.

+I am always excited about learning new technologies.
+I think, skill to learn something is important than knowing something already.
+So, Happy Learning !!

 Here are a few technologies I've been working with recently: